frapierri/VaccinItaly/README.md

 # VaccinItaly
-The goal of this project is to monitor Italian conversations around vaccines on social media (Twitter, Facebook, Instagram).
+The goal of this project is to monitor Italian conversations around vaccines on social media (Twitter, Facebook).

 If you use this data please cite the following paper(s): <br>
 **VaccinItaly: monitoring Italian conversations around vaccines on Twitter.
 Francesco Pierri, Silvio Pavanetto, Marco Brambilla, Stefano Ceri (2021)** https://arxiv.org/abs/2101.03757 <br>